hoelsner/wireguard-container-endpoint/README.md

-# Wireguard Container Endpoint (WGCE)
+# WireGuard Container Endpoint (WGCE)

-This Container provides a REST API to configure Wireguard interfaces and filters based on iptables on a host (for IPv4 and IPv6).
+This Container provides a REST API to configure WireGuard interfaces and filters based on iptables on a host (for IPv4 and IPv6).
 The intended Use-Cases/Scenarios are described [here](./docs/scenarios.md).

 ## How to use